By Kate Williams, Outreach Manager and Ryan Marsh, Administrative and Performance Assistant

 This past January, GKHS students traveled to Japan where they had the opportunity to perform with the Tamana Girls High School students in a New Year Concert.

-The Tamana Girls High School students will have multiple band practices during their stay in Washington State.
+The Tamana Girls High School students will have multiple band practices during their stay in Washington.
 For most of the students, this will be their first time in the U.S., and thus a quick tour of western Washington is also on their busy schedule.
-After their performance with GKHS on June 3, they will head to perform at the Glenn Miller Festival in Clarinda, Iowa where jazz legend Glenn Miller was born.
+After their performance with GKHS on June 3rd, they will perform at the Glenn Miller Festival in Clarinda, Iowa where jazz legend Glenn Miller was born.

 About the bands:

-The Tamana Girls High School Wind Orchestra has received gold medals both at the All Japan Band Association and Japan Marching Band Association multiple times.
-The band program at Graham-Kapowsin High School has also experienced tremendous success.
-They were selected to perform at the 2010 and 2014 Washington Music Educators Association Conference in Yakima.
+The Tamana Girls High School Wind Orchestra have received multiple gold medals both at the All Japan Band Association and Japan Marching Band Association.
+The band program at Graham-Kapowsin High School have also experienced tremendous success.
+They were selected to perform at the 2010 and 2014 Washington Music Educators Association Conference in Yakima, Washington.
 In 2015, the GKHS wind ensemble performed at the Northwest Regional Music for All Festival.
-Together, Graham-Kapowsin High School and Tamana All Girls High School invite the public to enjoy their Friendship Concert.
-Admission and parking are free.